Monte Cook: Wizards of the Coast

-d20 licensed works and Malhovoc Press
+d20 licensed works and Malhavoc Press

 Cook left Wizards of the Coast in 2001.
-Cook's Beyond the Veil (2001) was one of the later books in Atlas Games' "Penumbra" line of d20 System books.
-Cook started a new company Malhavoc Press in 2001 as an imprint of White Wolf's Sword and Sorcery Studios, with the d20 The Book of Eldritch Might (2001) as his first product.
-The Book of Eldritch Might was the first commercial book published exclusively as a PDF that was released by a print publisher.
+Cook wrote the adventure Beyond the Veil (2001), one of the later releases in the "Penumbra" line of d20 System books from Atlas Games.
+Cook formed the new company Malhavoc Press in 2001 to work with the Sword and Sorcery Studios imprint of White Wolf, starting with the d20 The Book of Eldritch Might (2001) as his first product.
+The Book of Eldritch Might was the first commercial book sold exclusively as a PDF to be published by a print company.
 It was an immediate success and has been credited with demonstrating the viability of PDF publishing within the role-playing industry.
-This and other early Malhavoc products were initially released only in electronic format, though print versions of most of them have since been released by White Wolf, Inc. Malhavoc Press worked with Fiery Dragon Productions after the latter left Sword and Sorcery in 2002, and the majority of Fiery Dragon's licenses were taken from Malhavoc.
+This and other early Malhavoc products were initially released only in electronic format, though print versions of most of them have since been released by White Wolf, Inc. Malhavoc Press worked with Fiery Dragon Productions after Fiery Dragon ended their arrangement with Sword & Sorcery in 2002, and the majority of the licensed work from Fiery Dragon was through their arrangement with Malhavoc.
 Cook's work under the Malhavoc banner has included Arcana Unearthed: A Variant Players Handbook.
-Arcana Unearthed is set in Cook's world of "The Diamond Throne", a giant-dominated setting.
+Cook set the d20 rulebook Arcana Unearthed in his giant-dominated world of "The Diamond Throne".

 He caused controversy in mid-2004 by exclusively selling his electronic d20 material with the DriveThruRPG.com store, which then used only a proprietary digital rights management-encrypted PDF system.
 He eventually succumbed to pressure from his customers to sell his products in standard-PDF form, and DriveThruRPG has more recently done the same.

 In August 2006, Malhavoc released Ptolus, a campaign setting based on Monte Cook's home game that was used as the playtest campaign for the third edition D&D designers.

 Shortly after the release of Ptolus, which Cook has often described as the culmination of his original ambitions for Malhavoc, he announced that he would be focusing on writing fiction and other unspecified forms of creative work, rather than role-playing games, for the foreseeable future.
 White Wolf and Goodman Games announced his final RPG books.
 Monte Cook's World of Darkness, his own take on White Wolf's modern horror setting, was released at Gen Con 2007.
 From Goodman Games is Dungeon Crawl Classics: #50, Vault of the Iron Overlord, which was also targeted for the same Gen Con release.

 However, due to demand by fans reading his LiveJournal, and posting their desires on the Malhavoc message boards, Monte Cook released one more RPG product in early 2008, The Book of Experimental Might.
 This was quickly followed by The Book of Experimental Might II: Bloody, Bold and Resolute.